yyumna/climatechange_ai/README.md

  - Agriculture, forestry and other land use
  - Climate modeling
  - Extreme weather events
+ - Disaster management and relief
  - Societal adaptation
+ - Ecosystems and natural resources
  - Data presentation and management
  - Climate finance